>

 Rimsys POV: Updated EUDAMED timeline

-• The Actor, UDI & Devices, Certificates, and Market Surveillance modules are planned to be ready for audit by Q3 2024.
-The independent Minimum Viable Product (MVP) audit is intended to assess and confirm functionality and interconnectivity of the EUDAMED modules that are deemed audit ready.
+• The Actor, UDI & Devices, Certificates, and Market Surveillance modules are currently under audit.
+The independent Minimum Viable Product (MVP) audit is intended to assess and confirm functionality and interconnectivity of the modules that are deemed audit ready.
 This audit is foreseen to be completed by Q2 2025.

-• The Actor, UDI & Devices, Certificates, and Market Surveillance modules are expected to be mandatory beginning in Q1 2026.
+• The Actor, UDI & Devices, Certificates, and Market Surveillance modules are expected to be declared fully functional by the end of Q2 2025 and mandatory for industry use on January 1, 2026.

 Photo courtesy of the